Collectibles 6

 Collector's picture of the four-man match

 The procedure for obtaining the accompanying album seems somewhat strange today.
+The note on the back reads:

 “Anyone who sends 200 of these pictures to the publisher will receive a stylish and durable collector's album free of charge.
 The pictures will be returned undamaged.”